 For anyone familiar with the world of outdoor adventure, Hilaree Nelson is a household name.
 Born and raised in the Northwest, Hilaree began skiing at age 3, and now calls Telluride, Colorado home.
 Combining a passion for exploration, mountains and skiing, Hilaree has traveled to some of the most exotic mountain ranges on earth.
 Her adventure resume includes ascents and harrowing ski descents of some of the tallest mountains on earth – including Cho Oyo, Makalu, and Lhoste.
 Outside Magazine named her one of the most adventurous women in the world of sports, and National Geographic deemed her their 2018 Adventurer of the Year.

-At dZi, we are extremely proud to have Hilaree as a member of our Advisory Board.
+At dZi, we are extremely proud to have Hilaree as a member of our Advisory Council.
 Her passion for giving back to the mountain communities that have inspired her adventures is infectious.

 In addition to her work as the head of The North Face athlete team, Hilaree is a mother to two young boys.
 Although motherhood has changed her life dramatically, her passion for the mountains has not abated.

 Hilaree recently visited our US office in Ridgway, Colorado and we had the opportunity to talk about some of her experiences.

 You have travelled all over the world, what about Nepal stands out the most?

 Well I travel because I like to climb mountains.
 Of course, Nepal has some of the most incredible mountains on the planet – but really it’s the people that draw me there and make me want to go back and keep those relationships and interactions active and alive.
 It’s a really incredible culture.